nortikin/sverchok/docs/nodes/curve/intersect_curves.rst

 * **Find single intersection**.
 If checked, the node will search only one intersection for each pair of input curves.
 Otherwise, it will search for all intersections.
 Checked by default.
+* **Curves do intersect**.
+If checked, then the node will fail if two curves do not intersect.
+Otherwise, it will just output empty list of intersections.
+  Unchecked by default.
 * **Split by row**.
 This parameter is available only when **Matching** parameter is set to **Cross**.
 If checked, the node will output a separate list of intersections for each curve from the first list.
 Otherwise, the node